About this Collection

 What are the different types of permits?

 • Recovery and interstate commerce permits are issued to allow for take as part of activities intended to foster the recovery of listed species.
-A typical use of a recovery permit is to allow for scientific research on a listed species in order to understand better the species' long-term survival needs.
+A typical use of a recovery permit is to allow for scientific research on a listed species to better understand the species' long-term survival needs.
 Interstate commerce permits also allow transport and sale of listed species across State lines (e.g., for purposes such as a breeding program).